top of page

 In practice, as the PSU’s are staffed by serving sworn police officers from the same force, the pervasive organisational focus on protecting the force’s reputation at almost any cost makes it difficult for the PSU’s to conduct objective internal investigations: individual PSU officer’s internal relationships and careers are at risk if they adversely find against fellow officers, except in the most serious of cases.
 In the cases we describe below there are numerous examples where this lack of true independence and objectivity is demonstrable.
 PSU’s will generally side with accused officers, by default.

-The Australian police practice of investigating themselves is probably the most serious impediment to stamping out toxic police behaviours.
+The Australian police practice of investigating themselves is probably the most serious impediment to stamping out police misconduct and its supporting toxic cultural aspects.
 Why not extend it and let criminals investigate their misdemeanours?
 Or speeding motorists decide if they were speeding?
 It’s the same thing.
-The police fox is investigating the police fox in the chicken coup.
+The police fox is investigating the police fox in the chicken coop.
 What could possibly go wrong?

 Independent Watchdogs